Discipline: Interdisciplinary, Storytelling, Theatre, Visual Arts, Writing

 The puppets and presentation was unique, beautiful, magical and respectful for the immigrant designers' original vision.
 It was a marvellous process, and kept on track and in good spirits by Mr Gosley.
 Lina de Guevara, Theatre Director

-Inspired by The United Nations International Day of Peace (September 21), this project is malleable to meet the interests of the school involved.
-It can be a simple procession of K to Grade 2 students with butterfly puppets parading around their classroom, or it can involve giant puppets, masks, specialty puppets and costumes that mixed with other departments in the school (ie: marching band).
-The final procession can be within the school, taken out to public spaces, and/or incorporated as part of other events occurring in the community.
+Inspired by the United Nations International Day of Peace (September 21), this project is malleable to meet the interests of the school involved.
+It can be a simple procession of Kindergarten to Grade 2 students with butterfly puppets parading around their classroom, or it can involve giant puppets, masks, specialty puppets and costumes that mixed with other departments in the school (e.g. marching band).
+The final procession can be within the school, taken out to public spaces and/or incorporated as part of other events occurring in the community.
 The artist works with students and teachers to craft something uniquely their own.
-Through discussion they would create processional imagery, concrete and symbolic, that evokes peace through embracing world cultures, celebrating differences, working together, kindness to the earth, anti violence and anti bullying and then display their work through a parade to a greater community.
+Through discussion they would create processional imagery, concrete and symbolic, that evokes peace through embracing world cultures, celebrating differences, working together, kindness to the earth, anti-violence and anti-bullying and then display their work through a parade to a greater community.

-Using readily available LED flashlights participants discover how shadow puppetry is not only like making a film, but also a fun affordable way to explore the visual and performing arts.
+Using readily available LED flashlights participants discover how shadow puppetry is not only like making a film, but also a fun, affordable way to explore the visual and performing arts.
 And given the time, students can discover how a live video camera patched into a projector can impact creativity.
-The length of the project depends on if the class would like just an introduction to the technique, (starting at 1 hour), or the development of a complete project.
+The length of the project depends on if the class would like just an introduction to the technique (starting at one hour) or the development of a complete project.